 7) A structured settlement is a great tool that can help the settlement negotiations if they currently aren’t going too well, or if the sides are far apart in their offerings.
 This can allow both parties to reach an agreement which is acceptable to both the plaintiff and the defendant.

-We will assess your current situation, your future financial situation, and which options work best for you right now and also in the future.
-An understanding of fees, interest, present-day value and future value are important to your financial and emotional health.
-Money can be a source of great stress, and we want to make sure you have as little stress as possible.
+We will assess your current situation, your future financial condition, and which options work best for you right now and also in the future.
+An understanding of fees, interest, present-day value and future value are essential to your financial and emotional health.
+Money can be a source of high stress, and we want to make sure you have as little stress as possible.

 Need more info?
 We have a detailed list of the top settlement funding companies and even have reviews on each of them.

 See Also: structured settlement pros and cons | Florida Structured Settlement Protection Act | structured settlement agreement | structured settlement loans | J.G.
 Wentworth